ultralytics/yolov3/README.md

 ## Image Augmentation

-`datasets.py` applies random augmentation to the input images in accordance with the following specifications.
+`datasets.py` applies random OpenCV-powered (https://opencv.org/) augmentation to the input images in accordance with the following specifications.
 Augmentation is applied **only** during training, not during inference.
 Bounding boxes are automatically tracked and updated with the images.
 416 x 416 examples pictured below.

 Augmentation | Description
 --- | ---